 2.6.
-Is your medical school a member of a national or international planetary health or ESH organization?
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?

-Yes, the medical school is a member of a national or international planetary health or ESH organization
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points)

-No, the medical school is not a member of such an organization
+No, the institution is not a member of such an organisation.
+(0 points)

 Score explanation: Albert Einstein College of Medicine is not a member of such organizations.
 Currently, there is consideration about this happening in the near future.
+However, Albert Einstein is a member in the New York State Energy Research & Development Authority's Clean Green Campus